 Environmental health is a branch of public health that studies factors in the environment that affect human health and how those factors could be identified, prevented, assessed, and controlled.
 Those environmental factors could be physical, biological, social, and even psychological as well as pollutants or toxicants.
 Environmental exposures might be present in the air, water, or food, which can enter the human body through inhalation, ingestion, or absorption and may deter human health.
-This interdisciplinary program will introduce participants to public health issues associated with exposure to anthropogenic and naturally occurring chemical, microbial, and biological contaminants in air, water, soil, and food.
+This interdisciplinary program will introduce residents to public health issues associated with exposure to anthropogenic and naturally occurring chemical, microbial, and biological contaminants in air, water, soil, and food.
 Graduates will become professionals who work to identify, assess, and evaluate contaminants and their detrimental effects on human health.
 Environmental program graduates will be able to promote a healthier environment, intensify primary prevention, and influence public policies in all sectors to address the root causes of environmental and social threats to health.

 By the end of the program, participants will be able to:

 - Identify major foodborne illnesses and their potential sources

 - Explain the steps to assess, control and prevent foodborne illnesses